 - Peppermint essential oil (PEO) is a popular ingredient in beard oils.

-- Consumption of peppermint and spearmint tea ORALLY can lower androgens in animals.
+- Consumption of peppermint and spearmint tea ORALLY can lower androgens in animal studies.

-- Spearmint tea (ORALLY) is used by hirsutism-battling women to reduce beard growth.
+- Spearmint tea (ORALLY) is used by hirsutism-battling women to actually reduce beard growth.

 - When applied directly to the skin, there’s NO EVIDENCE of topical androgen reduction.